KB-254/portfolio/Python-Project/README.md

 - **Seaborn & Matplotlib:** For data visualization.

 ## Jupyter Notebook
 The analysis for this project was conducted using a Jupyter Notebook.
-You can view and interact with the notebook directly [here](https://github.com/KB-254/portfolio/blob/main/Coffee%20Shop%20Sales%20Python%20Portfolio%20Project.ipynb)
+You can view and interact with the notebook directly ## Coffee Shop Sales Python Portfolio Project

+You can view the Coffee Shop Sales Python Portfolio Project [here](https://github.com/KB-254/portfolio/blob/main/Python-Project/Coffee%20Shop%20Sales%20Python%20Portfolio%20Project.ipynb)

 ### How to Run the Notebook
 1. Clone the repository to your local machine.